SPIN-web/SPIN2024/_pages/call.md

 At least one author of each accepted paper must attend the symposium and present the paper.

 A Best Paper award will be announced and handed out at the conference.

-Traditionally, a selection of papers were invited to a special issue of the International Journal on Software Tools for Technology Transfer (STTT).
+A selection of the best papers will be invited to a special issue of the [*International Journal on Software Tools for Technology Transfer*](https://sttt.cs.uni-dortmund.de/) (STTT).

 ## Artifacts